dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ## What is Dust?

 Dust is a platform powered by GPT4, Claude, and Mistral.
 It's designed to help teams work better with AI.
 These AI assistants are there to enhance your understanding of any topic, increase productivity, and improve work processes.
-They can help with company questions, draft documents, or simplify complex topics.
+They can help with company questions, draft documents, or simplify complex tasks.

 ## General concepts

 ### Assistant

-Dust assistants are AI-powered agents that employ frontier models like GPT-4, Mistral and Claude.
+Dust assistants are AI-powered agents that employ frontier models like GPT-4 Turbo, Mistral and Claude.
 You can use two types of assistants inside Dust.

-- Frontier models assistants: Frontier models are large-scale models that exceed the capabilities currently present in the most advanced existing models created by providers such as **OpenAI, Google DeepMind,** **Anthropic, Meta, Mistral** or **Microsoft;** Frontier models assistants like @gpt4, for example, can be used for completing general tasks like recognizing, summarizing, translating, and generating text and other forms of content.
+- Frontier model assistants: Advanced large-scale models like @gpt4 surpass existing technologies from major AI developers (OpenAI, Google DeepMind, etc.), handling a variety of tasks such as text recognition, summarization, translation, and content generation.
-- Custom assistants: assistants created by Dust or builders from your company workspace to answer specific use cases.
-Custom assistants can be augmented with retrieval or see their instructions customized.
-Custom assistants can be used for completing specific tasks defined by Dust or the builders.
-Dust created custom assistants like @notion or @slack to help you interact directly with your Notion or Slack synchronized documents.
-Builders at your company can also create custom assistants to help you complete many tasks like improving SQL queries, supporting the customer success team, giving feedback on UX writing content, or writing specific memos or reports.
+- Custom assistants: Tailored by Dust or in-house builders for niche needs, these can be enhanced or instructed specifically.
+They perform particular tasks, like @notion or @slack for interacting with synced documents, or aiding in SQL optimization, customer support, UX feedback, or specialized document creation.

 To illustrate, while @dust handles organizational questions, @help provides Dust support, @slack searches Slack, and @gpt4/@claude offer direct large language model access.
 Multiple assistants can be leveraged concurrently to tackle varied tasks.